magicmarc/marks-reverie/src/content/novels/lucy-does-improv/ACT_III_A_Break.md

 But his hand did not pause.
 The leaf dissolved into nothing, leaving only the bare wall again, pale and cold.

-Lucy clutched the stone tighter, the glow leaking between her fingers, certain—achingly certain—that it was meant to create, even if no one else believed it.
+Lucy clutched the stone tighter, the glow leaking between her fingers, certain, *achingly certain*, that it was meant to create, even if no one else believed it.
 ---

 ## Curtain